vibeAIrFORCE/Docs/HOW_TO_VIBE.md

 *   **System Operations:** Running CLI commands, managing archives, installing packages (it has `sudo`!).
 *   **Web Search & Browsing:** Advanced web searching, extracting content, interacting with web pages (filling forms, clicking buttons).
 *   **Visual Input:** It can "see" images you provide using a specific tool.
 If an image is in the `/workspace`, tell the agent: `Use the 'see-image' tool for 'path/to/your/image.png'`.
+*   **Blockchain Integration:** Direct interaction with Ethereum and other blockchain networks, smart contract analysis, wallet tracking.
 *   **Data Providers:** Your agent has direct lines to specific data sources for:
     *   LinkedIn
     *   Twitter